SullivanC137/Apex-Workshops/Going the distance/instructions/4.clientSide/README.md

 You can also change the page behaviour by inserting Javascript code in other sections.
 For example another user requirement

-### When scrolling down on the event results page, the search region should not dissapear from view
+### When scrolling down on the event results page, the search region should not disappear from view
 This can be done with a simple (yet undocumented) piece of code.
 Instructions:
-1. give your search region a static id: search
+1. Give your search region a static id: search
 2. Add the following Javascript code to your page details in section: Javascript, execute when page loads.
 ```` javascript
 $("#search").stickyWidget({toggleWidth:true});